reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 In the example, we're just getting the (unique) username from our session and creating an `LDUser` object with it.
 Whatever we pass as a key into the `LDUser`, it needs to be a unique identifier for the user so that LaunchDarkly can recognize the user.

-A username is not the best kry, by the way, because it's personally identifiable information, so a more opaque user ID is probably the better choice in most contexts.
+A username is not the best key, by the way, because it's personally identifiable information, so a more opaque user ID is probably the better choice in most contexts.

 In our code, we need to know what kind of variations the feature flag provides to call the appropriate method.
 In our case, we know the feature flag is a boolean flag, so we use the method `boolVariation()`.
 The third parameter to this method (`false`) is the value the feature should evaluate to in case the client could not make a connection to the LaunchDarkly server.